Smiacter/eNotesSDK/README.md

 ## Description

-The eNotesSDKPre is a Swift implementation of the verify and manage your eNotes through this app with  smarphones and bluetooth NFC reader which is sold separately.
+The eNotesSDK is a Swift implementation of the verify and manage your eNotes through this app with  smarphones and bluetooth NFC reader which is sold separately.

 ## Features